A Three-Day Trip to Tampa

 Le Méridien Tampa, The Courthouse

 This unique accommodation features stunning architecture, marble hallways, and original oak doors.
-Floor-to-ceiling windows offer views of downtown Tampa and also allow plenty of natural light to stream in.
-Bizou Brasserie (located inside the hotel) is a great place to sit down and enjoy some French & American cuisine.
+Floor-to-ceiling windows offer views of downtown Tampa and allow plenty of natural light to stream in.
+Bizou Brasserie (located inside the hotel) is a great place to sit down and enjoy French & American cuisine.

 The Le Meridien downtown hotel is listed on the National Register of Historic Places.